 Q: How can I get reviewed?

-And if I or any of my writers fail to get back to you when you reach out to us, please cut us some slack.
-I’ve been unable to keep up with the musicians who’ve started following me on twitter when I was just a former music journalist; I can only imagine I’ll fall even farther behind now.
-If you don’t hear from us, give us a month and try again.
+Of course, if I or any of my writers fail to get back to you when you reach out to us, please cut us some slack.
+I was unable to keep up with the musicians who’ve started following me on twitter when I was just a former music journalist; now I rarely find time to reply to anyone at all.
+(I wish I could, but I have limited writing time, and replying to every e-mail would take all the time I allocate to writing reviews.)
+If you don’t hear from us, feel free to try again in a month or two.
 And be kind.
 We’re just people with other day jobs and outside lives doing this because we love it, even though we really don’t have enough time.

 Q: Why did you start Geoff Wilbur’s Music Blog?